-Our organic Kukicha (pronounced KU-key-cha) is a distinctive-looking organic Japanese green tea that consists of tea leaves mixed with the young stems of the tea plant.
+Our organic Kukicha (pronounced KU-key-cha) is a distinctive-looking organic Japanese green tea from the Kagoshima Prefecture that consists of tea leaves mixed with the young stems of the tea plant.
 For this reason, this organic loose leaf tea is also known as "twig tea."
-The resulting mixture consists of fairly uniform yellow to medium-green fragments, which yield a pale yellow-green infusion with a sweet aroma.
+The resulting mixture consists of fairly uniform yellow and medium-green fragments, which yield a pale yellow-green infusion with a sweet aroma.
 It has an extraordinarily fresh taste with moderate bitterness and notes of cucumber skin.
 It is not as vegetal as most of our other organic green tea from Japan.

-Please note: this Kukicha is not roasted.
-However, if you are looking for a roasted Japansese Green tea checkout our Organic Houjicha Green Tea.
+Please note: this Kukicha tea is not roasted.
+However, if you are looking for a roasted Japanese green tea check out our Organic Houjicha Green Tea.
 Roasted to perfection, our Houjicha has notes of toasted grain and honey.

 Ingredients: organic Japanese green tea

 Kagoshima is a prefecture on the island of Kyushu, in Southern Japan which boasts a chain of active and inactive volcanoes that add to the soil content.
 Kagoshima is the second largest producer of green tea in Japan, and tea has been growing here since the 1300s.
 However, much of the world never experiences organic tea from Kagoshima because green tea is so popular in Japan that most tea grown in Japan is consumed in Japan; very little is exported.
 Within Japan, Kagoshima is the furthest distance from the Fukushima disaster.
 For those concerned with the implications of the Fukushima-Daiichi disaster, we continue to have our organic teas from Japan independently tested for radiation.